-Like most careers, pharmacy technicians have the opportunity for advancements beyond an entry-level job.
+Like most careers, pharmacy technicians have the opportunity for advancement beyond an entry-level job.

 The lead pharmacy technician is responsible for running a team of pharmacy technicians.
 Depending on the employer, that will mean different things, but it could include quality assurance, scheduling, and training program management.

 Nuclear medicine refers to radio-nuclear and chemotherapy drugs.
 A nuclear pharmacy technician will compound chemotherapy drugs and dispense them.
 In addition, they may help healthcare staff understand how to use the medication safely and package radiopharmaceuticals following local regulations and compliance rules.